-Albanese tells China’s Li Australia cannot be silent on key issues
+Australia’s Albanese and China’s Li hold ‘candid’ talks in Canberra

 Keep readinglist of 4 items

-“We won’t always agree – and the points on which we disagree won’t simply disappear if we leave them in silence,” Albanese was expected to say in an apparent reference to comments from Li on Sunday when he suggested “shelving differences” in the interests of improving relations.
+“We … have our differences… that’s why candid dialogue is so important,” Albanese said.
+“For Australia, we consistently advocate the importance of a region and world that is peaceful, stable and prosperous, where countries respect sovereignty and abide by international laws.”

+Li said they had held a “candid, in-depth and fruitful meeting and reached a lot of consensus”.
+He also announced that Australia would join China’s visa waiver programme.

-Human rights protesters gathered outside the parliament building ahead of Li’s arrival, chanting slogans and waving flags and placards in support of Tibet, Xinjiang and Hong Kong.
+Outside the parliament building, human rights protesters chanted slogans and waved flags and placards in support of Tibet, Xinjiang and Hong Kong.

 There was a heavy police presence and a barricade had been erected to separate them from a group of pro-China waving the country’s flag.

+Reporters on the ground said the mood was tense and there were a few scuffles.

-A brass band played as Li inspected a military guard of honour on the forecourt of Parliament House, the 19-gun artillery salute only briefly drowning out the noisy crowds.
+Li was welcomed by a brass band as he inspected a military guard of honour in front of Parliament House, and a 19-gun artillery salute only briefly drowned out the noisy crowds.
+At a state lunch with more than 300 guests, he was served a menu including Australian beef and wines grown in the Canberra region, according to public service broadcaster ABC.

 Lim, who arrived on Sunday, has used the trip to highlight trade, friendship and China’s love for Australian products.

-But Albanese has pledged to broach trickier points of geopolitical tension and “national interest” at their closed door meeting including the plight of jailed dissident writer Yang Hengjun.
+But Albanese had promised to broach more sensitive topics ahead of their closed door meeting including the plight of jailed dissident writer Yang Hengjun.

 The China-born Australian writer was given a suspended death sentence in February after being found guilty of spying.
 The sentence was upheld by a Beijing court ahead of Li’s visit, Yang’s supporters said on Sunday.